-Governance Highlights
+Compensation and Governance Highlights

-Our pay practices emphasize good governance and market practice.
-To this end:
+Our pay practices emphasize good compensation, governance and market practice.
+In order to support our compensation and governance philosophy, we adopted the following practices:

-- Performance-Based Compensation: For 2014, approximately 59% of total Named Executive Officer pay was subject to achievement of specific performance criteria (our annual bonus program, stock options and performance based share awards). - Perquisites: We do not provide any perquisites to our NEOs that are not also offered to all employees of the company. - Risk Assessment: We conducted a comprehensive risk assessment of our compensation programs and believe that they are structured in a manner to motivate strong performance without encouraging excessive and unnecessary risk-taking.
-The details of this risk assessment can be found in the section of this proxy statement titled "-Other Practices, Policies and Guidelines Risk Assessment."

-- Stock Ownership Requirements: Our board of directors has adopted a Stock Ownership Requirements Policy.
-The policy's requirements are designed to align the interests of our NEOs with those of our stockholders by ensuring that our NEOs have a meaningful financial stake in the company.
-As of January 1, 2015, all of our NEOs were in compliance with the requirements set forth in the policy. - Clawbacks: Recoupment provisions are included in our non-equity incentive awards to our NEOs and executive officers of the company, which provide that such NEO incentive compensation is subject to clawback as may be required by the Dodd-Frank Wall Street Reform and Consumer Protection Act, or the Dodd-Frank Act, or any other SEC guidelines. - Anti-Hedging/Pledging: We have an Insider Trading Policy that specifically prohibits directors, officers and employees, including our NEOs, from entering into any hedging type transactions in our stock or pledging our stock.
-We confirm on an annual basis that our officers and directors do not hold shares subject to a pledging arrangement and that they are not a party to contracts that are designed to hedge or offset a decrease in the value of the Company's securities they beneficially own. - Independent Compensation Consultant: The Committee engages an independent advisor on topics related to board of director and executive compensation and annually requires formal certification from the advisor of its independence.
+What We Do: What We Don't Do: + Performance-Based Compensation.
+A significant portion of the compensation of our Named Executive Officers is based on our performance.
+For 2016, approximately 87% of our Chief Executive Officer's target compensation was subject to achievement of specific variable performance criteria.
+Variable elements of pay included our annual bonus program, stock options and performance based share awards. - Anti-Hedging/Pledging.
+Our Insider Trading Policy specifically prohibits directors, officers and employees, including our NEOs, from entering into hedging type transactions in our stock or pledging our stock.
+We confirm annually that our executive officers and directors do not hold shares subject to a pledging arrangement and they are not a party to contracts designed to hedge or offset a decrease in the value of the Company's shares. + Challenging Stock Ownership Requirements.
+Our board of directors has adopted a Stock Ownership Requirements Policy.
+The policy's requirements are designed to align the interests of our NEOs with those of our stockholders by ensuring that our NEOs have a meaningful financial stake in the Company.
+As of January 1, 2017, all of our NEOs were in compliance with the requirements set forth in the policy.
+The CEO must hold equity with a value greater than or equal to 6x his base salary.
+No Excise Tax Gross-Ups for Existing or Future Employment Agreements.
+As a matter of Company policy, excise tax gross-ups are not included in employment agreements. + Clawbacks.
+Recoupment provisions are included in the non-equity incentive awards to our NEOs and executive officers of the Company, which provide that such NEO incentive compensation is subject to clawback as may be required by the Dodd-Frank Wall Street Reform and Consumer Protection Act, or the Dodd-Frank Act, or any other SEC guidelines.
+In addition, recoupment features are included in our 2016 Stock and Incentive Plan.
+No Guaranteed Bonuses.
+Consistent with our philosophy of placing the majority of executive compensation "at risk," non-equity incentives are awarded only after achievement of pre-determined financial, operational or individual objectives. + Risk Assessment.
+On an annual basis, we conduct a comprehensive risk assessment of our compensation programs.
+We believe that our compensation programs are structured in a manner to motivate strong performance without encouraging excessive and unnecessary risk-taking.
+The details of this risk assessment can be found in the section of this proxy statement titled "- Other Practices, Policies and Guidelines - Risk Assessment."
+No Perquisites.
+We do not provide any perquisites to our NEOs that are not also offered to all employees of the Company. + Independent Compensation Consultant.
+The Committee engages an independent advisor on topics related to board of director and executive compensation, and annually requires formal certification from the advisor of its independence.